Microsoft Copilot Alternatives: We Tested The 6 Best AI

 - Perplexity sometimes hallucinates citations or includes broken links in bibliographies

-- It’s not ideal for long workflows like ongoing code conversations or project planning
+- It’s not ideal for workflows like ongoing code conversations or day planning

 Pricing